Adelaide Railway Station

 The neoterikoi—the ‘new ones’—were an avant-garde movement of Latin poets who distinguished themselves from the heroic (and Homeric) epics and odysseys of previous generations.
 In turning away from the didacticism of their predecessors, the Neoterics were producers of vignettes, pursuers of inward-facing aesthetic goals.
 Their works advocated an emotional immediacy and accessibility—subjects of love, sorrow, pleasure, sex, hatred, contempt—set out not in the abstract realms or allegories of gods and deities but amid the real world politics of late Republic Rome.

 The 2022 exhibition Neoteric, which borrows its title from this ancient new wave, is distinguished by its own real world setting—the survey of twenty mid-career South Australian artists was staged in the crumbling arcades of Adelaide Railway Station’s north eastern concourse.
 Fed by daily commuters and curious passers-by, the exhibition sought a similar visibility.
-It was conceived by artist and project initiator, Ray Harris, as an ‘artist-led, artist-focused initiative working outside establishments’, particularly for those without current gallery representation, yet who find themselves more than a decade deep into their career.
+Initiated and developed by Thom Buchanan and Ray Harris, and curated by Julianne Pierce, Neoteric was conceived as an ‘artist-led, artist-focused initiative working outside establishments’, particularly for those without current gallery representation, yet who find themselves more than a decade deep into their career.

 Neoteric’s decentralised curatorial premise, insofar as there is no singular thematic propelling this next new wave, dovetails with an exhibition spatially defined by transience.
 It is set against a moving backdrop of trains coming and going; time is marked by waves of activity then silence, and the temporarily repurposed space is rich with signs of its previous life—a vaulted ceiling of exposed industrial ducting, piping and wiring, hefty pylons and degraded, pock-marked concrete walls.
 Neoteric is a momentary occupation.
 So, what happens when artists move in?